PyDever/ysh-server/CHECKLIST.md

+* add session/cookies security/middlewares?
-* add picture gallery
+* add CSRF protection/middlewares?
-* normalize viewport styles
-* add contact section
+* add TLS certificates and what not...?
-* make links go somewhere (all of them)
-* fix server config